 For Immediate Release

-HL7 and OASIS Announce Publication of Implementation Guide to Advance Emergency and Disaster Response
+HL7 and OASIS Announce Joint Publication of Data Transformation to Advance Emergency and Disaster Response

-Guide will facilitate ER preparation in emergency situations; improve accuracy and timeliness of data exchange between emergency response community and hospitals
+Facilitates ER preparation and improves transition of care between the emergency response community and hospitals.

-ANN ARBOR, MI, USA and Burlington, MA, USA – September 20, 2016 – Health Level Seven® International (HL7®) and OASIS, as a result of their cooperation agreement, today announced that they have published a joint implementation guide to advance emergency and disaster response by bridging the electronic gap between the emergency management services and the hospital communities.
+ANN ARBOR, MI, USA and Burlington, MA, USA – September 20, 2016 – Health Level Seven® International (HL7®) and OASIS, as a result of their cooperation agreement, today announced that they have published a joint implementation guide to advance emergency and disaster response by bridging the electronic gap between the emergency management services and the hospital communities, eliminating the need to reenter or duplicate patient information.
 The guide, known as “HL7 Version 2.7.1 Implementation Guide: Message Transformations with OASIS Tracking of Emergency Patients (TEP), Release 1” is expected to improve accuracy and timeliness of data exchange between the emergency response community and hospitals, and between hospitals in a disaster situation.
-It will also improve coordination and ER support for incoming emergency patients as well as improve the continuity of patient care.
+It will also improve coordination and ER readiness for incoming emergency patients.

 Quote from TN Commissioner of Health (per John Roberts) on how such a standard can improve/affect disaster preparedness – such as from a hurricane or flooding.
 Perhaps using a real-world example from what TN experienced from Katrina or other disasters in which the state experienced a huge influx of patients.

-The implementation guide will facilitate data exchange by providing mapping between the OASIS Emergency Data eXchange Language (EDXL) TEP 1.1 standard, which facilitates the coordination of patient movement across the continuum of emergency medical care, and HL7’s Version 2 messaging standard used in the healthcare setting.
+The implementation guide will facilitate data exchange by providing a mapping between the OASIS Emergency Data eXchange Language (EDXL) TEP 1.1 message, which facilitates the coordination of patient movement across the continuum of emergency medical care, and HL7’s Version 2 Admit Discharge Transfer (ADT) messaging standard used in the healthcare setting.
 It will allow hospitals and emergency departments to track incoming patients from emergency services in the field via existing HL7 conformant systems.
-The guide also includes a method for transforming an HL7 Version 2.7.1 message to an EDXL-TEP message if a patient must be transported from the healthcare facility by emergency services to another healthcare facility, such as hospital evacuation.
+When a patient must be transported from a healthcare facility by emergency services to another healthcare facility, such as day-to-day transfers or hospital evacuation, the bidirectional data exchange facilitated by the guide enhances continuity of care.

 Quote from someone on OASIS side regarding the EMS perspective – maybe more detail about the Common Operating Picture (COP).